andreabenini/FatBottomedBoard/README.md

 ## To Be Done
 - Keycaps are still a work in progress (as every keyboard geek always says).
 Basic standard keyset is fine: looks cool, total black, custom backlight.
-But newly added keys in my 119 layout (10 transparent and 4 white) are still a work in progress.
-I've bought transparent keys because I'd like to paint them black from the internal and carve them to keep backlight led with some custom signs
+But newly added keys in my 119 layout (+14 transparent) are still a work in progress.
+I've bought transparent keys because I'd like to paint them black and carve from the internal to keep backlight led with some custom signs.
+3D printing tests have not led to the expected results.
-- Black Keyset is full PBT with variable heights (R1..R4), I'd like to add new R1..R3 transparent keys and replace part of the R4 keys (just placed there to fill the blank)
 - Black paint from the inside and carve transparent keysets
-- Replace white F1-F4 keys (taken from an old keyboard) below the right rotary encoder with custom made ones (backlight capable)
+- Transparent keys placed on upper right position (where F1-F4 keys were), need to take a new photo.
+- Newly added wood rotary knobs are working fine, need to take a new photo for them as well, see current progress in the [buildlog](hardware/buildlog/38.big.knob.jpg)
 - Remove the Windows keycap with something else, I don't want it in my keyboard
 - Add more games.
 Arkanoids, maybe Pacman and few more
 - Audio capabilities to the Teensy (maybe).
 When you play Pacman is somewhat important :)